superblk/ec2-actions-runner-ami-ubuntu-18.04-arm64/README.md

 Based on the latest official Ubuntu 18.04 arm64 HVM EBS AMI.

-Runner binaries are pre-installed in `/home/ubuntu/actions-runner`.

-Passwordless sudo is configured for the `ubuntu` user.

 ## Build

 We use Hashicorp's [packer](https://www.packer.io/) and GitHub actions to build the AMI, see [workflow](.github/workflows/build-ami.yml).